Government help for First Time Buyers

 Help to Buy - Equity loans

 Equity loans were available to First Time Buyers and home movers who purchase a newly built home in England, valued at up to £600,000.
 You needed a deposit available of at least 5 per cent, to take out a mortgage for up to 75 per cent of the purchase price.
 The remainder was topped up by a government “equity loan” of up to 20 per cent of the price.
 The equity loan was free of interest or charges for the first five years.
 In the sixth year, a fee equivalent to 1.75 per cent of the loan value is charged.
 Each year after that, the fee increases by an amount linked to inflation.
 People using the Help to Buy Equity Scheme could apply for 35 year mortgages.

-Equity loans are available where the new-build property is purchased from a list of registered builders; the list includes many of the leading UK homebuilders such as Barratt, Persimmon and Taylor Wimpey.
-Applications should be made through your local Help to Buy agent and to find out more, read our guide with further information on the Help to Buy Equity Loan.
+Equity loans were available where the new-build property is purchased from a list of registered builders; the list includes many of the leading UK homebuilders such as Barratt, Persimmon and Taylor Wimpey.